Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Conclusions

-In this paper, we presented the channel modeling in MU-HMIMOS communication systems.
-Specifically, the constructed EM channel is mainly composed of the wavenumber domain channel that is dependent on the amount and spacing of patch antennas.
-We also analytically investigated the MRT and ZF precoding schemes, and the corresponding theoretical SE were derived.
-Furthermore, a low complexity NS method for ZF precoding scheme was proposed to replace the involved matrix inversion that is impractical in MU-HMIMOS systems due to the extremely large number of patch antennas.
-Our simulation results verified that the more patch antennas in both transmitter and receiver with the fixed spacing generate a better SE for a larger surface area, but the closer spacing induces the stronger correlation in system, which can impair the performance of SE for different precoding schemes.
-Finally, it can be seen that the proposed NS based ZF precoding can achieve a similar performance with ZF precoding scheme with more iterations without matrix inversion.
+In this paper, we extended an EM-compliant channel model to MU-HMIMOS communication systems.
+The presented spatial channel is modeled in the wavenumber domain using the Fourier plane wave approximation, and it accounts for the inevitable mutual coupling induced by the close patch antenna spacing.
+We also analytically investigated the MRT and ZF precoding schemes, deriving the theoretical expressions for the achievable SE performance.
+Furthermore, a hardware efficient NS-based ZF precoding scheme was proposed to replace the involved matrix inversion, which renders the application of conventional ZF precoders impractical.
+Our simulation results verified that the more patch antennas with fixed spacing are present at the HMIMOS transmitter and receiver, the larger is the achievable SE performance.
+However, when the spacing among the antennas decreases, stronger signal correlations are generated, the SE is degraded.
+It was also demonstrated that the proposed NS-based ZF precoding scheme can achieve similar performance to conventional ZF at a lower hardware cost.